 Though when it comes down to it, it doesn’t matter how physically fit you are… if you’re overweight, your risk of early death is significantly higher than someone of a healthy weight.

-It’s no surprise that many folk are confused about what counts as healthy these days, when the ‘ideal’ diet is still unclear and we’re slapped in the face daily by Instgrammed images of the body beautiful.
+It’s no surprise that many folks are confused about what counts as healthy these days when the ‘ideal’ diet is still unclear and we’re slapped in the face daily by Instagrammed images of the body beautiful.
 When we put these in contrast with the folk we see out and about on a daily basis, it’s easy to assign ourselves the ‘average’ label when the two extremes are so different.

 As we continue in the long battle of the bulge that is obesity, a big solution to the countless health problems linked to obesity, is exercise.
 Not to simply become fitter, but to help in shifting the weight.
 Weight gain is a risk factor for a whole host of health problems, including diabetes, heart disease, stroke and some cancers, and already costs the UK over £5 billion every year.

 Britain’s obesity epidemic is being fuelled by the sheer abundance of food, with reports showing that we’re enjoying a whopping 50% more calories than we actually need.
 Whilst we’re all aware that obesity is on the rise, we often point towards the increase in sedentary lifestyles, desk jobs and use of our cars as the culprit in hindering our fight against the fat.
 These factors all contribute to the obesity epidemic, though it’s true that the food available to us affects the choices we make about what we put into our bodies.

 Every person in Britain currently has a massive 3428 calories available to them each day.
 That’s 70% more than the amount needed by women, and 37% more than men’s recommended daily intake.
 Back in 1993, this figure stood at 212 calories less.